 Hin Muang: South Andaman Sea

-Famous for it’s Manta Rays and stunning soft coral, Hin Muang is Located 100 km South of Phuket.
+Hin Muang is famous for it’s Manta Rays and stunning soft corals and is100 km South of Phuket.
 Hin Muang is a submerged outcrop which can be reached by Liveaboard boat from Phuket.
 Interestingly, Hin Muang translated into English means “Purple Rock.”
 This refers primarily to the beautiful purple soft coral which covers the dive site for which it is famous!
 If you are going to dive Phuket, you should definitely make the effort to try and dive Hin Muang.

 The dive site is an outcrop of rock and is approximately 200m long and 20m wide.
 The dive site runs from East to West (and vice versa).
 There are 2 mooring lines, the Western one around 16m deep, while the Eastern mooring is 40m+.
 The outcrop actually consists of several pinnacles.
 At the Eastern end (the shallowest part,) the site is around 8m deep with the most westerly pinnacle being around 24m.